The head of controversial Hockey Canada says the world's juniors are going ahead as planned - ExBulletin

 The head of controversial Hockey Canada says the world’s juniors are going ahead as planned

+Scott Smith, president and chief executive officer of OTTAWA Embattled Hockey Canada, says his organization will fulfill its duty as host at next month’s Junior Hockey World Championship in Edmonton.

-Hockey Canada’s president and chief executive officer, Scott Smith, says his organization will fulfill its duty as a host at next month’s Junior Hockey World Championship in Edmonton.
+Scott Smith, president and chief executive officer of OTTAWA Embattled Hockey Canada, says his organization will fulfill its duty as host at next month’s Junior Hockey World Championship in Edmonton.

 Smith spoke to reporters on Wednesday after being questioned by MPs, some of whom called for a change of leadership at Hockey Canada, during a parliamentary hearing that looked at the hockey board’s handling of recent allegations of sexual assault.